theowenyoung/archive-actionsflow/docs/triggers/rss.md

 ### Params

 - `event`, optional, the value must be `new_item`, default value is `new_item`, so you can ignore it also.
-- `url`, required, the RSS feed URL, for example: <https://hnrss.org/newest?points=300>
+- `url`, required, the RSS feed URL, for example: <https://hnrss.org/newest?points=300> items
-  items

-only

 ### Outputs